Graduate Satisfactory Academic Progress

 To be eligible for federal student aid funds, a student must make satisfactory academic progress (SAP) toward earning a degree.
 The Federal Department of Education requires Fairleigh Dickinson University to have a policy for monitoring students’ satisfactory academic progress (SAP).

 One measure of SAP is a student’s cumulative grade point average (GPA).
+The GPA is calculated according to FDU’s grading system and only includes courses in a student’s academic major or program.
+More information is available at: view2.fdu.edu/university-offices/enrollment-services/records-procedures-services/grading-and-gpa/.
 It is a qualitative measure of SAP and is intended to insure that a student will have the minimum GPA required to receive a degree.

-Maximum time-frame is the final measure of SAP.
-A student may only receive financial aid for credits equal to 150% of the published length of his academic program.
+Maximum timeframe is the final measure of SAP.
+A student may only receive financial aid for credits equal to 150% of the published length of the student’s academic program.

 Graduate Students

 Except for those academic programs noted below, a graduate student at FDU is required to maintain an overall cumulative GPA of 2.75 (qualitative component).
-Students in the Silberman College of Business, Public Administration Institute, Corporate & Organizational Communication Program, and Nursing are required to achieve a minimum overall cumulative GPA of 3.00.
+Students in the Silberman College of Business, Public Administration Institute, Corporate & Organizational Communication Program and Nursing are required to achieve a minimum overall cumulative GPA of 3.00.
+Students in the Physician’s Assistant Program are required to achieve a minimum overall cumulative GPA of 3.00.
 A 3.25 overall GPA is required for the Clinical Psychology program.

 All students in a graduate program are required to successfully complete at least 66.67% of credits attempted (quantitative component – pace).